toolisticon/bean-builder/README.md

    .build();
 ```

-It's also possible to generate bean builder for existing classes by using the ThirdPartyBeanBuilder annotation in a package-info.java file.
+It's also possible to generate bean builder classes for existing classes by using the ThirdPartyBeanBuilder annotation in a package-info.java file.
 In this case the Builder will be created inside the annotated package with package private visibility.

 ```java